Robert R. Young: Chesapeake and Ohio Railway

 In 1942, in alliance with Allan P. Kirby, a retail merchant, Young owned a controlling interest in the Alleghany Corporation, a railroad holding company previously owned by the Cleveland-based Van Sweringen family, which controlled the Chesapeake and Ohio Railway, Pere Marquette Railroad, and other railroad properties.

-By the end of World War II, C&O was poised to help America during its great growth during the following decades, and at mid-century was truly a line of national importance.
-It became more so, at least in the public eye through Young, who became "the gadfly of the rails" as he challenged old methods of financing and operating railroads, and inaugurated many forward-looking advances in technology that have ramifications to the present.
+By the end of World War II, C&O was poised to help America during its rapid growth over the following decades, and by the mid-century, it was a line of national importance.
+It became more so, at least in the public eye, through Young, who became "the gadfly of the rails."
+He challenged old methods of financing and operating railroads, and inaugurated many advances in technology that have ramifications to the present day.

 As chairman of the board of the C&O, Young launched a well-publicized campaign for the modernization of railroad passenger service.
 He was one of the first railroad executives to introduce lightweight, high-speed diesel passenger trains.

 He served as a delegate from Rhode Island to the Republican National Convention in 1944.

 In 1945, Young and Cyrus S. Eaton assembled $43,000,000 in a bid to purchase the Pullman Company operating pool, in the wake of a court decision that forced Pullman to divest that portion of its business.
 Their bid ultimately failed when a Philadelphia court, acting on recommendations from the ICC, awarded the railcar operations to a consortium of the large railroads.